Totktonada/vk_messages_backup/README.md

 The script used straightforward approaches and algorithms, so don't wonder if it consume lots or memory and CPU time for processing and formatting the messages’ dump.
 The processing of some corner cases are not implemented properly.

-The one of such 'bad case' that I remember is when count of all participants in all dialogs is more than 1000.
-The possible workaround is running script two times (three for more than 2000 participants, four for more than 3000 and so on) despite horrible stacktraces.
-Once all users will saved in the `storage` directory and the script will successful extract user first and last names.

 ## License

 Public domain.
 You free to use it as you need without any restrictions.
 No guarantees provided.